Kym L. Pasqualini is the founder and former CEO of Nation's Missing Children Organization and National Center for Missing Adults.

-Hollywood has long been the destination of aspiring young actors and actresses from throughout the country and world.
-Those chasing their “Hollywood dream.”
-A place where on the surface, A-list stars, glitz, and glamorous gowns, fuel dreams of the young.
+Hollywood has long been the destination of aspiring young actors and actresses from throughout the country and world who are chasing their “Hollywood dream.”
+It's a place where, on the surface, A-list stars, glitz, and glamorous gowns fuel the dreams of the young.

 As bright as the lights are in Hollywood, there is an equally dark underbelly lurking.
-During the 1970’s Hollywood became known for sleazy producers and directors, the “casting couch,” and with time, has continued to lose its shine.
+During the 1970s, Hollywood became known for sleazy producers and directors and the “casting couch,” and with time, it has continued to lose its shine.

-With recent headline’s and revelations between Corey Feldman and the fall of Harvey Weinstein, one can’t ignore things have not improved in the Land of the Dolls 2.0.
+With constant headlines and revelations, such as the fall of Harvey Weinstein and Corey Feldman's advocacy for the Child Victims Act, one can’t ignore the fact that things have not improved in the Land of the Dolls 2.0.

-Tammy “Tami” Lynn Leppert was an 18-year old, employed model and actress, who mysteriously vanished July 1983.
-Remarkably beautiful, Tammy entered her first beauty contest at 4-years-old, and by the age of 16-years-old, had participated in over 300 beauty contests, taking home 280 crowns.
+Tammy “Tami” Lynn Leppert was an 18-year-old, employed model and actress who mysteriously vanished July 1983.
+Remarkably beautiful, Tammy entered her first beauty contest at 4 years old, and by the age of 16, she had participated in over 300 beauty contests, taking home 280 crowns.

-Residents of Rockledge, Fla., Tammy lived with her mother, Linda Curtis, a theatrical and modeling agent who guided Tammy in pursuit of her childhood dreams.
-By the age of 18-years-old, Tammy had minor roles in several well-known movies.
+A resident of Rockledge, Fla., Tammy lived with her mother, Linda Curtis, a theatrical and modeling agent who guided Tammy in pursuit of her childhood dreams.
+By the age of 18, Tammy had minor roles in several well-known movies.
 She was sweet and bright, with equally optimistic dreams.